c002/offense/blackhat_python/README.md

-The scripts in the blackhat_python folder are from https://www.nostarch.com/blackhatpython and do not represent original work.
+The scripts in the blackhat_python folder are from https://www.nostarch.com/blackhatpython